srauph/Covigo/README.md

 using a virtual environment.
 The exact procedure for setting up a virtual environment may vary depending on your operating system and Python configuration.

-After opening your terminal and (activating your virtualenv), install the Python required packages by running this command (the exact syntax may vary depending on your OS and Python configuration).
+After opening your terminal (and activating your virtualenv, if you created one), install the Python required packages by running this command (the exact syntax may vary depending on your OS and Python configuration).

 ```commandline
  pip3 install -r requirements.txt